YuxuanZhang-96/YuxuanZhang-96.github.io/_pages/about.md

 Memetic Computing, <br>
 Signal, Image and Video Processing.

-Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/)，IEEE, IEEE Sensors Council and Chinese Mechanical Engineering Society.
+Currently, I am also a member of the [IEEE Instrumentation and Measurement Society](https://ieee-ims.org/), IEEE, IEEE Sensors Council and Chinese Mechanical Engineering Society.

 Background
 ======